 On inspection it was found that the derailment was due to sabotage.
 Some of the fish-plates had been unscrewed and the rail loosened, but all concealed such that it was not obvious to cursory inspection.
 Some yeomanry scouts had been ordered to inspect the line as they advanced but failed to notice the sabotage.

 What is a fish-plate?
-Its the piece of flat bar that connects between the individual rails.
+Its the piece of flat bar that connects between the rails and holds them together.

 Christiaan Rudolf de Wet, "Three Year's War", Charles Scribner's Son, New York, 1902